SophiaAzaraev/CS240_GroupProject/README.md

 		return false;
 	}

 While the `bruteForceAttack()` function was void, `dictionaryAttack()` returns a bool.
-This is because `bruteForceAttack()` generates all permutations, so there is guarenteed to be a match.
-However, `dictionaryAttack()` only has finite set of guesses, which no guarentee that it will match our random strings created in `generateData()`.
+This is because `bruteForceAttack()` generates all permutations, so there is guaranteed to be a match.
+However, `dictionaryAttack()` only has finite set of guesses, with no guarentee that it will match our random strings created in `generateData()`.

 ## _Main and program flow_
 In main, we called `generateData()`, `bruteForceAttack()`, and `dictionaryAttack()`, to test the speed and effectiveness of simple brute force and dictionary password cracking algorithms: